This trip is operated by Rock Creek Pack Station dba as Mt. Whitney Pack Trains.

 Day 2: Breakfast and then an introduction to birds and bird biology.
 We will walk through a variety of environments, creek, meadow, forest, and the all-important edges where these areas come together.
 Bring binoculars.

-Today’s day ride we will travel west toward the John Muir Trail, riding through several life zones with groves of Lodgepole pine giving way to the Jeffrey and Juniper Pine Forest with an occasional Mountain Hemlock.
-The trail parallels Mono Creek cascading to the side of the route.
-There are a wide variety of flowers, shrubs and trees as we descend to the large Red and White Fir forest and tall Aspens.
-We will have lunch along Mono Creek.
-After lunch, we discuss the mixed conifer forests, trees, succession, and dendrochronology, the study of tree rings and what they can tell us.
+Day 3: Today’s day ride we will travel leisurely down Golden Trout Creek.
+The trail parallels the creek cascading to the side of the route and contains endemic Golden trout.
+There are a wide variety of flowers and shrubs as we descend.
+Before and after lunch, we will discuss the mixed conifer forests, trees, succession, and dendrochronology, the study of tree rings and what they can tell us.

 In the evening we will have a twilight walk.
-How things change in the evening will be discovered as we use a Bat Detector to “hear” the many bats above us and our Night-Vision Monocular to search out night-time critters.
+How things change in the evening will be discovered as we use a Bat Detector to “hear” the many bats above us, our Night-Vision Binoculars, and Ultraviolet black light to search out night-time critters.

-Day ride to Fourth Recess.
-A ride through this glacially-carved valley brings us to a delightful and little-visited lake.
+After lunch we will ride to Siberian Outpost.
+A ride through our glacially-carved valley brings us to a delightful little used trail to Siberian Outpost where we enter Sequoia National Park.
+This open boreal plateau surrounded by trees is a place Paleo-Indians hunted.
+Arrowheads have been dated by park archaeologists to over 6.500 years-old.
 We will learn about the minerals in the granite and in particular, gold.
 The history of the Gold Rush and how gold was mined will be discussed.
-Then time for a swim or to soak your feet as you relax in the peace of the mountains.
+Then lunch as you relax in the peace of the mountains.

 That evening in camp we will again sit around the campfire.
 Your guide, Doc Nancy, will have a guitar and provide song books and stories on our last night in camp.